cmilhaupt/Stable-Marching/README.md

 With a total of N choices for each person and 2N total lines.

+Program Execution
+-----------------------------------------------------------------------------------------------------------------------------------
 Be sure to update the global constant, PAIRS, in matching.cpp before compiling.
------------------------------------------------------------------------------------------------------------------------------------

 After cloning and compiling, run
 > make